floresbakker/OntoReSpec/README.md

 ![An example of the OntoReSpec playground](/Examples/Playground.JPG)

 The tool aims to be a complete environment in which you can generate a ReSpec based specification of your ontology, including textual context, definitions for concepts, classes, object properties, datatype properties, RDF properties, nodeshape and named indivduals, a Mermaid diagram, a link to the serialisation of the ontology, an index of namespaces and more.
+Please note that OntoReSpec Playground is not meant for production use as it is rather slow and unforgiving in the user experience it offers.
+It is advised to apply the OntoReSpec vocabularies as contained in this repository within a fast enviroment consisting of a performant triple store, sparlq engine and shacl engine for an optimal experience.

-A. Install all necessary libraries:
+A. Install all necessary libraries (in this order):

     1. pip install os
     2. pip install pyshacl